 A: Many thanks for your words of support for SuperGuide.
-We believe there is a need for a free and independent site for consumers on superannuation, and the many emails that we receive and the exciting growth in the number of new and regular visitors to the website, has confirmed that a website such as SuperGuide is necessary.
+We believe we meet an important need by providing a free and independent site for consumers on superannuation.
+Our belief that such a site is necessary has been confirmed by the many emails that we receive, and the exciting growth in the number of new and regular visitors to the SuperGuide website.
 We have close to 2 million unique users referring to SuperGuide each year.

 Since SuperGuide provides independent information on superannuation for consumers, we do not operate a financial advisory business, and we do not recommend particular advisers or financial products or organisations.
 We do however operate the SuperGuide Directory which allows advisers and other super-related service providers to list for free, and serves as a starting point for our readers seeking expert assistance.

 I cannot provide you with specific financial advice about your investment options, or whether the super fund you’re considering is a secure option, or whether there are better options available in the market place.
 What we can do is provide general, current and comprehensive information on the top-performing funds, the monthly returns delivered by super funds, the long-term returns and plenty more data.
-The information is invaluable for anyone hoping to compare their super fund’s investment returns with other super funds in the market (to access these SuperGuide articles see our special section Is my super fund performing?
+The information is invaluable for anyone hoping to compare their super fund’s investment returns with other super funds in the market (to access these SuperGuide articles see our special section Is my super fund performing?.
+Listed below are a selection of articles from this special section on the SuperGuide website:

 Checking the reputation of a super fund

 We can also provide guidance on how to research a particular super fund, or compare several super funds.
 For example, if a reader is seeking information on whether a super fund is secure and strong you can visit the particular super fund’s site or phone the super fund and ask them this question.
-For an outsider’s view, many of the large super funds are reviewed by rating companies such as SuperRatings, SelectingSuper and ChantWest, which, depending on the rating a super fund receives, generally indicates the super fund is going to be around for awhile.
-You can visit any of these rating company websites to find out what ranking a super fund has received.
+For an outsider’s view, many of the large super funds are reviewed by superannuation ratings agencies such as SuperRatings, SelectingSuper and ChantWest, which, depending on the rating a super fund receives, generally indicates the super fund is going to be around for awhile.
+You can visit the websites of any of these ratings agencies to find out what ranking a super fund has received.
 I also provide a periodic summary of the top-performing super funds in the SuperGuide article Investment performance: We’re the best super fund.
 No we’re the best…

 Reviewing a super fund’s investment performance